 For me, this first started when I was watching some old films.
-My kids and I were going through a cheesy 80s movie marathon, some of them not necessarily cheesy but they’re interesting.
-Movies prior to widespread CG had to have huge crowds of people, had to have people going through literal fight scenes people being hurt or at least with the possibility of actually being hurt.
+My kids and I were going through a cheesy 80s movie marathon, some of which are not necessarily cheesy but interesting.
+Movies prior to widespread CG had to have huge crowds of people, had to have people going through literal fight scenes, people being hurt, or at least with the possibility of actually being hurt.
 The peril was possible.

-In movies prior to widespread CG, there was some real peril to real people even though most of it was muted in reality.
-When someone was getting punched they were actually almost getting punched in real life.
-These were real people acting together and when somebody got thrown up against a wall someone actually got thrown up against a wall; it was a stuntman flying up against the wall.
-It was a real, physical stunt, where someone could have truly gotten hurt.
+When someone was getting punched, they were nearly getting punched in real life.
+These were real people acting together, and when somebody got thrown up against a wall, someone actually got thrown up against it; it was a stuntman flying up against it.
+It was a physical stunt where someone could have truly gotten hurt.

-Nowadays you have no idea whether that’s a real stuntman flying across the room up against the wall or a CG version of a stuntman flying up against the wall.
+Nowadays, you have no idea whether that’s a real stuntman flying across the room up against the wall or a CG version of a stuntman flying up against the wall.
 You have no idea anymore.
 The generated physics are getting so good now that you can’t tell the difference between a real person in peril and a CG character.
-I thought this to myself again as I was watching Doctor Strange: a lot of stuff happened in that movie but you have to think yourself how many actors were in any kind of real peril or was all of it CG?
+I thought this to myself again as I was watching Doctor Strange: a lot of stuff happened in that movie, but you have to think to yourself, “how many actors were in any kind of real peril, or was all of it CG?”

-I think we’re going to get this blowback against too much CG because you’re going to go look at the screen you’re going to say to yourself, “None of this is real.
-How can I care about this character, when the reality is is that nothing is actually happening to them, they’re just standing in front of a green screen and all this stuff is patched in around them?”
+I think we’re going to get this blowback against too much CG because you’re going to go look at the screen and say to yourself, “None of this is real.
+How can I care about this character when the reality is is that nothing is actually happening to them, they’re just standing in front of a green screen, and all this stuff is patched in around them?”

 They’re not really in peril.
-When you think about movies prior to CG think about all the amazing films and what they had to do without CG, real crowds, fight scenes where there was still a possibility of peril.
-Now you don’t get that, it’s all faked with CG.
+When you think about movies prior to CG, think about all the amazing films and what they had to do without CG, real crowds, and fight scenes where there was still a possibility of peril.
+Now you don’t get that; it’s all faked with CG.
 It’s unreal.
 People are seeing the unreality, and there will be an antipathy towards too much of it.

 Here’s an example: Look at the two Independence Day films, one pre-super-high-end CG and the other after.
 The first film had a lot more realism.
-If you compare the two you see the cities being destroyed in both, but in the original film, it’s much rougher, rawer, more real.
+If you compare the two, you see the cities being destroyed in both, but in the original film it’s much rougher, rawer, and more real.
 In the new one, it’s so well done and realistic looking that you know must be fake.
-Cities are being destroyed and it’s ho-hum.
-Millions and billions of people dead in huge cataclysmic events and it’s like, whatever.
+Cities are being destroyed, and it’s ho-hum.
+Millions and billions of people dead in huge cataclysmic events, and it’s like, whatever.

 Some people might say what about films like Toy Story?
-Can you believe in those kinds of characters of course, if the movie is very well written then it doesn’t matter if the character is real or not?
-However, when you see situations where there’s “live action individuals” (supposedly real humans) who are supposedly in peril and then you think wait a minute this is just CG this person isn’t really under any kind of stress this in person isn’t really in any kind of real danger.
+Can you believe in those kinds of characters?
+Of course, if the movie is very well written, it doesn’t matter if the character is real or not?
+However, when you see situations where “live-action individuals” (supposedly real humans) are in peril, you think, wait a minute, this is just CG.
+This person isn’t really under any kind of stress.
+This in person isn’t really in any kind of real danger.
 Then you must think to yourself, “Why do I care about this guy?”
-He’s not really on the edge of a cliff, he’s just been pasted into the edge of a cliff.
-I’m just saying that the believability may not be there any longer so people will be like well I don’t want to watch this kind of stuff anymore because I know it’s not real.
+He’s not really on the edge of a cliff; he’s just been pasted into the edge of a cliff.
+I’m just saying that the believability may not be there any longer, so people will be less likely to want to watch this kind of stuff anymore because they know it’s not real.

 Maybe we’ll see a return to more actual reality in films.

 We’re seeing this in the book world too.
-For the longest time, many have said that the paper book is over.
+Many have said that the paper book is over for the longest time.
 Paper is passé.
 Nobody reads paper books anymore.
 Nobody writes things down on paper anymore.

-People are starting to enjoy paper again, and not just paper books but paper notes.
-There’s something physical and intuitive about writing things down on a piece of paper with a pen or a pencil, that is just not captured today.
+People are starting to enjoy the paper, not just paper books but paper notes.
+There’s something physical and intuitive about writing things down on a piece of paper with a pen or a pencil that is just not captured today.

-No matter how fancy your iPad Pro and Apple Pencil is you just can’t capture the same feeling, the same visceral sense that you can with a piece of paper and a pen.
+No matter how fancy your iPad Pro and Apple Pencil are, you can’t capture the same feeling and visceral sense that you can with a piece of paper and a pen.
 Notebook systems are coming back.
 I wouldn’t be surprised if people started bringing Filofax back as address books and calendars.

 There’s something again physical and visceral about the sound of those real instruments when they’re captured and played.
-Will we also be seeing people reaching more for music played on real instruments?
+Will we also see people reaching more for music played on real instruments?

 Virtual and Augmented Reality

-Let’s talk about the future of augmented and virtual reality in a world of the digital blowback.
-Most people who I’ve talked to about VR think that people will spend a lot of their lives in it.
-Personally, I feel that we will see two camps, those who are very introverted and connected to their computers more than they are connected to people then they’re going to enjoy spending VR as humanly possible.
-On the flipside, will be everyone else.
+Let’s talk about the future of augmented and virtual reality in a world of digital blowback.
+Most people I’ve talked to about VR think that people will spend much of their lives in it.
+I feel that we will see two camps, those who are very introverted and connected to their computers more than they are connected to people who will enjoy spending as much time in VR as humanly possible.
+On the flip side will be everyone else.

 Enter the Analogger

-We’re going to see two distinct camps: people who love and live in VR and the digital world, and others who prefer reality, and real, physical things and the physical world.
+We’re going to see two distinct camps: people who love and live in VR and the digital world and others who prefer reality, real, physical things, and the physical world.
 Maybe “Analoggers” is a better word than digital Luddite 😉

 As technologists, we need to understand and be inclusive of the analoggers in our future thinking.
-We need to be able to build a future seamless world which serves everyone, not just the digitals in the system.
+We need to be able to build a future seamless world that serves everyone, not just the “digitals” in the system.
 Maybe we need to take steps now to think about the best way to subsume technology into the analog world, to help without overtly helping.